beaufortfrancois/bubble-mirror-chrome-app/README.md

 A Chrome App to capture your WebCam video feed in a tiny bubble during a screencast recording session on your ChromeBook.

-This is easily achieved by combining the [`app.window.alpha`](https://developer.chrome.com/apps/app_window#property-CreateWindowOptions-alphaEnabled) and [`app.window.alwaysOnTop`](https://developer.chrome.com/apps/app_window#property-CreateWindowOptions-alwaysOnTop) permissions.
+This is easily achieved by combining the Dev Channel only [`app.window.alpha`](https://developer.chrome.com/apps/app_window#property-CreateWindowOptions-alphaEnabled) permission and [`app.window.alwaysOnTop`](https://developer.chrome.com/apps/app_window#property-CreateWindowOptions-alwaysOnTop) permission.

 And last, but not least, you can choose the Video Source in [Context Menu options](https://developer.chrome.com/apps/contextMenus).